Call to the Bar

 The Inn always aims to hold Calls in Person however we continue to follow UK government guidance and act accordingly.
 We are accepting Call Declarations to be posted to the Inn now ahead of 2021 Calls.
 Deadlines for these to be received can be found below.

 When student members have successfully completed their Bar Course and their required minimum of qualifying sessions, they may be called to the Bar.
 The Call Day consists of a formal ceremony followed by a champagne reception.

 Every student who is being called to the Bar must attend the reception on their Call Day, receiving their final qualifying session.
 Any student who does not comply with this requirement may have their call revoked.
 The only exception to this rule is for those who are being Called in their absence (in absentia).

-Students wishing to be Called during the 2020/2021 Academic year (July Call 2020, October Call 2020, November Call 2020 and March Call 2021) are now welcome to register their interest and submit their Call Declaration to the Inn.
+Students wishing to be Called during the February, March and May 2021 Call periods are now welcome to submit their Call Declaration to the Inn.

-The new Call Declaration can be downloaded from the right-hand side of this page.
+The new Call Declaration can be downloaded from this page.

 Submitting your Declaration to us does not mean that you have priority to a particular Call Day, as places will still be offered on a first come, first served process, as with previous years.
 Only those who have submitted their Declarations by the dates set out below are eligible to book a Call Day.
 Please see the ‘Deadlines’ section below.

-If you are interested in being Called by the Inn during the October, November or March Call periods, you may submit your declaration to us at any point from 16th March onwards.
+If you are interested in being Called by the Inn during the March or May Call periods, you may submit your declaration to us now.
 Call Declarations remain valid for a period of 12 months from date of signing.

 Please see below for the deadlines to submit your Call Declaration.
 If you have not submitted a Call Declaration before a deadline below, you will not be eligible for that Call.